countertop materials

 Contrary to common misconception, they are engineered so well that they can endure high temperatures without cracking or scorching.
 They are generally three-quarters to one-and-a-quarter inches thick and tempered.

-Despite being stain—and heat-resistant, stainless steel can be damaged by scratching, dents, and even stains.
-On the other hand, it is great because it can fit in with nearly any kitchen style.
+Despite being stain—and heat-resistant, stainless steel can be damaged by scratching, dents, and stains.
+On the other hand, it is great because it fits nearly any kitchen style.

 From traditional to contemporary, steel just works and complements many current appliances.
-It’s a powerhouse among metal countertop options that also include copper, pewter, and zinc.
+It’s a powerhouse among metal countertop options, including copper, pewter, and zinc.

 Solid Surfaces